-- 1. Hours are to be completed on-site and must be accurately documented in CORE-ELMS system. - 2.
-Key expectations for attendance: - 1.
-Attendance is MANDATORY for all site visits: - a.
+- 1. Hours are to be completed on-site and must be accurately documented in the CORE-ELMS system via the Time Tracking feature. - 2.
+Please refer to the Experiential Attendance Policy in the Experiential Manual for full description and details.

+Key expectations for attendance:

+- 1. Attendance is MANDATORY for all site visits: - a.
 Attendance for all site visits is mandatory. - b.
-Attendance is mandatory at all IPPE orientation meetings. - 2.
+Attendance is mandatory at all College designated IPPE meetings. - 2.
 Site visit is defined as - a.
-A minimum of eight hours (excluding lunch) for Q2 (Winter) and Q3 (Spring) quarters. - During the P1 year, students are not authorized to modify their schedule without the expressed emailed joint consent from the course director and preceptor.
-Should a change be authorized, any excused days will be made up during either of the intercession breaks, or during the summer. - 4.
-Refer to the Attendance Policy in the Experiential Manual for details on rescheduling or IPPE absences.
+8 hours (excluding lunch) for Q1 (Fall),Q2 (Winter) and Q3 (Spring) quarters.

+- 3. During the P2 year, students are NOT authorized to modify their schedule without the expressed emailed joint consent from the course director and preceptor. - 4.
+Refer to the Attendance Policy for details on rescheduling or IPPE absences in the Experiential Manual.